 In order to better meet the health needs of the increasingly diverse California population, the nursing workforce should mirror the state’s communities.
 HealthImpact is committed to increasing diversity in nursing in order to provide culturally competent care.
 That means recruiting an ethnically diverse nursing workforce, as well as men, who are underrepresented in nursing.
 As nursing shifts more care from acute care settings into community-based sites, it is more important than ever that RNs reflect the communities they serve.
-As members of care teams, nurses can bring a deep understanding of how language, culture, gender, age and socio-economic status impact health.
-We work with a range of stakeholders to further the discussion on how best to promote diversity in nursing including the California Action Coalition and the California Campaign for Men in Nursing to promote diversity.
+As members of care teams, nurses can bring a deep understanding of how language, culture, gender, age and socioeconomic status impact health.
+We work to further the discussion on how best to promote diversity in nursing with a range of stakeholders including the California Action Coalition and the California Campaign for Men in Nursing.

 The California Action Coalition

 The California Action Coalition (CA AC) is committed to the Future of Nursing Campaign for Action’s goal of diversifying the nursing workforce so that it more accurately reflects state demographics.
 The CA AC recognizes the need to recruit and advance diverse students; mentor, coach and support students; advance partnerships with underrepresented groups, including men, in nursing; and increase diversity of faculty and researchers.
 In a state as large and diverse as California it is important to pursue inclusivity and acknowledge differences related to ethnicity, gender, sexual orientation, ability and geographic distribution (urban/rural) as a means to best serve our various populations.
 The CA AC has drafted a diversity plan and will bring together partners for an inclusivity summit in 2016 to identify strategies for this work.

 The California Campaign for Men in Nursing